 Benefits of joining IPPS New Zealand:

 - Free, unlimited access to professionally edited papers presented at IPPS conferences around the world.
-There are presently 64 volumes covering a vast array of horticultural knowledge, over 35000 pages, plus an ever growing library of conference presentations and videos.

 - An annual conference, held in April or May each year in various locations around New Zealand.
 There are speakers and practical demonstrations, visits to nurseries, gardens and other points of interest plus plenty of time for networking and socialising.